moieis/Moidata/README.md

-You can now pipit at :
+You can now PIP IT at :
-pip install moidata
+# pip install moidata